Dave Nilsson: Coaching career

 In 2017 Nilsson coached the Brisbane Bandits to a third-place finish during the regular season.
 Brisbane went on the beat the Adelaide Bite in the preliminary final and advanced to take on the Minor Premiers the Melbourne Aces in the Championship Series.
 Nilsson guided the Brisbane Bandits to a series sweep and back to back Australian Baseball League Championships.

 Nilsson was the recipient of the Coca-Cola Amatil 2017 Queensland Sport Coach of the Year at the annual Q Sport awards.

 In 2018, following three consecutive ABL championships with the Brisbane Bandits, Nilsson was announced as manager of the Australian national baseball team.

 In 2021, Nilsson was named as the bench and hitting coach for the Lake Country DockHounds of the American Association of Professional Baseball.

-Personal
+Personal life

 Nilsson currently lives in Brisbane and was manager of the Brisbane Bandits of the Australian Baseball League for the 2010–11 season.

 Nilsson is currently manager of the Brisbane Bandits (2014–present) and the Australian national baseball team (2018–present).

 Dave Nilsson is the uncle of Brisbane Bandits standout Mitch Nilsson.